-The TIL funds the payment of contractors and grant recipients, and eligible administrative costs to ensure continuity of key telecommunications safeguards.
-In particular, this levy provides for:
+The TIL continues to fund the payment of contractors, grant recipients and eligible administrative costs to ensure continuity of key safeguards required under the telecommunications universal service obligations.
+The TIL provides for:

-- reasonably accessible standard telephone services and payphone services to all Australians on an equitable basis, regardless of where they live or carry on business (the USO);
+- reasonably accessible standard telephone services and payphone services to all Australians on an equitable basis, regardless of where they live or carry on business;

-- a national telephone service to enable people with a hearing or speech impediment to make and receive telephone calls (the NRS);
+- a national telephone service to enable people with a hearing or speech impediment to make and receive telephone calls;

 - delivery of emergency call services; and

 - delivery of other public policy telecommunications outcomes